Vonng/pigsty/docs/t-jupyter.md

 ### `jupyter_port`

-Which port will jupyter lab server listen on?
-8888 by default
+Jupyter server listen port, type: `int`, level: G, default value: `8888`.

+When JupyterLab is enabled, Pigsty will run the local Notebook server using the user-specified by the [`jupyter_username`](jupyter_username) parameter.

+In addition, you need to make sure that the config [`node_meta_pip_install`](v-nodes.md#node_meta_pip_install) parameter contains the default value `'jupyterlab'`.

+JupyterLab can be accessed by navigating from the Pigsty home page or through the default domain `lab.pigsty`, and listens on port 8888.

 ### `jupyter_username`

-OS user used by Jupyter, type: `bool`, level: G, default value: `"jupyter"`.
+The OS user used by Jupyter, type: `bool`, level: G, default value: `"jupyter"`.

-The same goes for other usernames, but the special username `default` will run Jupyter Lab with the user who is currently running the installation (usually administrator), which is more convenient, but also more dangerous.
+The same goes for other usernames, but the particular username `default` will run Jupyter Lab with the user currently running the installation (usually admin).